-The EU is fighting smuggling activities also by providing capacity building, training and advice to local security forces through the CSDP missions EUCAP Sahel Niger and Mali.
-The transfer of know-how through training and advice by EUCAP Sahel Niger and EUCAP Sahel Mali supports the development of the national internal security forces on their path towards modern security providers that work within the framework of human rights and rule of law.
-As part of the regionalisation process, CSDP missions in the Sahel are now able to support the enhancement of cross-border cooperation within the G5 Sahel countries and with neighbours, to prevent and fight against terrorism and transnational crimes.
+The EU is fighting smuggling activities also by providing capacity-building, training and advice to local security forces through its civilian CSDP missions EUCAP Sahel Niger and EUCAP Sahel Mali.
+The transfer of know-how through training and advice by these missions supports the development of the national internal security forces in their drive to become modern security providers that respect the principles of human rights and rule of law.
+As part of the regionalisation process, the CSDP missions in the Sahel are now able to support the enhancement of cross-border cooperation within the G5 Sahel countries and with neighbours, to prevent and fight against terrorism and transnational crimes.